Rangers vs Orioles: Starting Lineups, Injury Report

 - Khris Davis (Grade 2 left quad strain): Davis is less than two weeks away from being fully cleared on the medical front.

-- Demarcus Evans (right lat strain): Evans threw live batting practice on Sunday.
+- Demarcus Evans (right lat strain): Evans threw live batting practice last Sunday.
 He should be getting back into game action sometime in May.

 - Ronald Guzmán (torn meniscus in right knee): Injured occurred in the first inning of Monday's loss to Tampa Bay.
 He will be reevaluated by team physician Dr. Keith Meister now that the Rangers have returned to Arlington.
 At that point, they will determine whether surgery is needed.

-- Brock Holt (right hamstring strain): The Rangers expect Holt to be ready by the end of his time on the IL, which would be Saturday.

 - Sam Huff (Grade 2 hamstring strain): Huff is progressing well and is in the latter stages of his rehab.
-Daniels said he expects Huff to be ready around the time the minor league season begins.
+Daniels said he expects Huff to be ready around the time the minor league season begins in early May.

 60-Day Injured List